-Im a PhD candidate in philosophy.
-I explore the question what the concept of the anthropocene or age of humans means for our ability to reflect critically on contemporary scientific and technological developments involving human intervention into nature.
-I conduct this exploration by looking at gene drives, a technology currently developed with the aim of spreading genetic traits throughout wild populations.
+I’m a PhD candidate in philosophy, working on my dissertation in environmental philosophy and philosophy of technology.
+I explore what the concept of the anthropocene or “age of humans” means for our ability to reflect critically on contemporary scientific and technological developments involving human intervention into nature.
+I conduct this exploration by looking at gene drives, a technology currently developed with the aim of spreading genetic traits through wild populations.

 I am supervised by dr. Bernice Bovenkerk (https://www.wur.nl/en/Persons/Bernice-dr.-B-Bernice-Bovenkerk.htm) and dr. David Ludwig (https://www.wur.nl/en/Persons/David-dr.-DJ-David-Ludwig.htm).

 Please feel free to contact me with any questions or suggestions about my research: firstname.lastname@example.org. *Profile photo was made by Ben Hale.

 Watch the video below for an impression of the considerations characterizing the gene drive discussion.